Composition competition

 ‘Contact’ by Yuanbin Cao, Stuttgart

-The production Plans for Future Operas by Norwegian composer and author Øyvind Torvund was presented by klangpol as part of the NOIeS! concert series in the EXHALLE of the Oldenburg State Theatre on the day of the jury's selection meeting on Sun, 9 February 2025 at 19:00.
+The production Plans for Future Operas by Norwegian composer and author Øyvind Torvund was presented by klangpol as part of the NOIeS! concert series in the EXHALLE at the Oldenburg State Theatre on the day of the jury’s selection meeting on Sunday, 9 February 2025 at 19:00.
 More information HERE.

 With the announcement of the 22nd International Composition Competition 2024/25, the Institute of Music at the Carl von Ossietzky University of Oldenburg aims to expand the repertoire of contemporary music and experimental music theatre of medium difficulty.

-The submitted works should not exceed a medium level of difficulty and a performance time of 20 minutes and must not have been published or performed before.
+The submitted works should not exceed a medium level of difficulty or a performance time of 20 minutes, and must not have been published or performed previously.
 There is no age limit for participation in the competition.

-Compositions by teams (composition, direction, etc.) are also possible.
+Compositions by teams (composition, conducting, etc.) are also permitted.
 The content of the works is open.

-The works with a work commentary are requested anonymously in duplicate, as well as a sealed envelope containing the name and address of the sender and a short CV.
-Entries can only be sent by post.
+Entries, accompanied by a commentary on the work, must be submitted anonymously in duplicate, together with a sealed envelope containing the sender’s name and address and a short CV.
+Entries may only be sent by post.

 Carl von Ossietzky University of Oldenburg